Hetzner VPS Review: Real experience of cost-effective servers in Europea

 Explore Contabo

-Among developers and ops engineers, Hetzner comes up in conversation all the time when people talk about VPS options in Europe.
-It didn’t get popular through flashy marketing — it earned its reputation quietly through strong price-to-performance and word-of-mouth in technical communities.
-That said, it’s important to know exactly what you’re getting into before signing up.
+Among developers and ops folks, Hetzner comes up in conversation all the time whenever Europe VPS options get mentioned.
+It didn’t blow up through flashy marketing — it earned its spot quietly through strong price-to-performance and steady word-of-mouth in technical communities.
+That said, it’s worth knowing exactly what you’re getting into before you sign up.

 Background: A Solid German Veteran

 Founded in Germany back in 1997, Hetzner is one of the more established cloud and data center providers in Europe.
 Its main facilities are in Germany and Finland, with additional locations in the United States and Singapore.
-After nearly 30 years in business, it doesn’t try to compete with giants like AWS, but it has built a very reliable reputation in the European market.
-For many people, that long-term stability is exactly why they choose it.
+After nearly 30 years in the game, it doesn’t try to compete head-on with the big hyperscalers like AWS, but it has quietly built a very reliable reputation in the European market.
+For a lot of people, that long-term stability is exactly why they keep coming back.

 Price-to-Performance Is Its Biggest Strength

-Hetzner’s pricing is genuinely hard to beat for the level of hardware you get.
-For example, their classic CX21 plan — 2 CPU cores, 4GB RAM, 40GB NVMe — currently costs around €4.59 per month (roughly 30 RMB).
-At that price, on European routes, it’s extremely competitive.
+Hetzner’s pricing is genuinely hard to beat for the hardware you actually get.
+Take their classic CX21 plan — 2 CPU cores, 4GB RAM, 40GB NVMe — it’s currently around €4.59 per month (roughly 30 RMB).
+On European routes, that’s extremely competitive.

-Their ARM-based plans are even more attractive.
-You can get an ARM instance with 2GB of RAM for just €3–€4 per month.
-These are power-efficient and offer surprisingly good performance for Python services, Docker microservices, small databases, lightweight AI inference, and even running a single OpenClaw instance.
-Bandwidth quotas are also quite generous compared to other budget providers, so you’re less likely to hit limits quickly.
+Their ARM-based plans are even more tempting.
+You can grab an ARM instance with 2GB RAM for just €3–€4 a month.
+These are power-efficient and punch above their weight for Python services, Docker microservices, small databases, lightweight AI inference, or even running a single OpenClaw instance.
+Bandwidth quotas are also pretty generous compared to other budget providers, so you’re less likely to hit limits early.

 Important: 2026 Price Increases

 I need to be upfront about this.
-Due to rising energy and hardware costs, Hetzner announced significant price increases starting in April 2026.
-German and Finnish cloud services will go up by 30–38%, some US products by over 30%, and certain plans by nearly 50%.
+Because of rising energy and hardware costs, Hetzner announced some pretty significant price increases starting in April 2026.
+German and Finnish cloud services are going up 30–38%, some US products by over 30%, and certain plans by nearly 50%.

 This definitely takes some of the “insane value” shine off.
-Even after the increases, Hetzner remains competitive on European routes — just not quite as dominant as before.
-Always check the latest pricing on their official website rather than trusting older reviews or articles.
+Even after the hikes, Hetzner is still competitive on European routes — just not quite as dominant as it used to be.
+Always check the latest pricing on their official site instead of relying on older reviews or articles.

 Network Performance

-From mainland China to Hetzner’s German nodes, latency usually sits between 150–180ms with decent stability and low packet loss.
-However, it’s important to understand that this is a European-optimized network, not a China-optimized one.
+From mainland China to Hetzner’s German nodes, latency usually lands between 150–180ms with decent stability and low packet loss.
+But it’s important to remember this is a European-optimized network, not one tuned for China.

-If your main users are in China, you’ll feel the difference.
-Page loads and API responses will be noticeably slower compared to using nodes in Hong Kong, Singapore, or Japan.
-The Singapore location they added later is better for Asia-Pacific users, but it comes with a smaller price advantage.
+If your main users are in China, you’ll feel it.
+Page loads and API responses will be noticeably slower compared with nodes in Hong Kong, Singapore, or Japan.
+Their newer Singapore location helps for Asia-Pacific users, but the price advantage there is smaller.

 The Real Drawbacks

-Payment is the biggest hurdle for many Chinese users.
+Payment is the biggest barrier for many Chinese users.
 Hetzner only accepts credit cards — no Alipay, no WeChat Pay.
 Without an overseas credit card, you basically can’t sign up.

-The registration process is also stricter than many cheap providers.
-You’ll need a valid email address and billing information, and verification takes longer than “instant activation” services.
-It’s not overly complicated, but it does require some time and proper documentation.
+The registration process is also stricter than a lot of the cheap providers.
+You’ll need a valid email and proper billing info, and verification takes longer than those “instant activation” services.
+It’s not overly complicated, but it does require some time and real documentation.

 Hetzner also has fairly strict IP and abuse policies.
 They don’t tolerate frequent IP rotation, stress testing, or gray-area activities.
-If you need to swap IPs often or run edgy projects, you may run into trouble quickly.
+If you need to swap IPs often or run anything edgy, you can run into trouble fast.

 Where Hetzner Shines

-Hetzner is an excellent choice if your target audience is mainly in Europe.
-For websites, APIs, Docker containers, or any service serving European users, the combination of location and price is hard to match.
+Hetzner is an excellent pick if your target audience is mainly in Europe.
+For websites, APIs, Docker containers, or any service serving European users, the combo of location and price is tough to match.

 It’s also great for long-term, budget-conscious projects.
 If you need a reliable self-hosted site, personal tools, or background automation and don’t want to spend much, Hetzner gives you more honest resources than most low-cost providers, with relatively controlled overselling.

-For OpenClaw specifically: If your users are in Europe or you only access it occasionally, it works very well.
-If you need frequent access from mainland China, the latency will be noticeable — in that case, Hong Kong or Singapore nodes from other providers are usually better.
+For OpenClaw specifically: if your users are in Europe or you only access it occasionally, it works really well.
+If you need frequent access from mainland China, the latency will be noticeable — in that case, Hong Kong or Singapore nodes from other providers are usually a better fit.

 Where It Doesn’t Fit